akhirdekar/ece-264/README.md

 ## Course Overview

-This repository contains the projects and assignments from *ECE-264: DSA I* taught by [Professor Von Bargen](https://github.com/cdvonbargen) during the Spring 2025 semester at **The Cooper Union**.
+This repository contains projects and assignments from *ECE-264: DSA I* taught by [Professor Von Bargen](https://github.com/cdvonbargen) during the Spring 2025 semester at **The Cooper Union**.

 ## Copyright & Licensing